Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 It is the Department's practice that relatives and NREFMs are the preferred placement resource and must be considered first for all children who are in need of out-of-home care services.

-If a relative or a nonrelative extended family member (NREFM) is available and requests emergency placement of the child prior to or after the detention hearing, the CSW shall initiate an assessment of the relative’s or NREFM’s suitability for emergency placement.
+If a relative, nonrelative extended family member (NREFM), or an extended family member of an Indian child, is available and requests emergency placement of the child prior to or after the detention hearing, the CSW shall initiate an assessment of the relative’s or NREFM’s home and suitability for emergency placement.
 Upon completion of the assessment, the child may be placed in the home on an emergency basis.
 RFA approval is not necessary at the time of emergency placement.

-Within thirty (30) days of a child's removal from their home, CSWs must, by law, conduct an investigation to identify and attempt to locate the child's adult relatives, regardless of their immigration status, per WIC 309.
+Within thirty (30) days of a child's removal from their home, CSWs must, by law, conduct an investigation to identify and attempt to locate the child's adult relatives (as defined by WIC 319(h)(2)) and other parties, regardless of their immigration status, per WIC 309.

 • Grandparents